zbiery/bana-7075-final/README.md

 ### Data Pipeline
 The data pipeline is designed to be **modular, interpretable, and adaptable** for multiple modeling strategies, ensuring high-quality input for training and testing through 4 modular stages.

-- **Ingestion (`ingestion.py`)** pulls raw hotel reservation data—40,060 records with 32 variables—into the system.
+- **Ingestion (`ingestion.py`)** pulls raw hotel reservation data into the system.
 This raw dataset includes various features such as booking behavior, guest type, and reservation details.

 - **Preprocessing (`preprocessing.py`)** applies structured data cleaning and feature engineering.
-After removing invalid or redundant records and transforming inputs, the dataset is reduced to 34,683 high-quality samples across 14 core features.

 - **Validation and Versioning (`validation.py`)** ensures that the data is accurate and consistent, applying validation checks to preserve data integrity.
 Validated datasets are versioned to ensure reproducibility and traceability throughout the modeling lifecycle.